glpi-project/doc/source/modules/administration/dictionnaries.rst

    :alt: Action for grouping Mozilla software
    :align: center

-   Action for grouping Mozilla softwares
+   Action for grouping Mozilla software

-The following image presents result of grouping Mozilla software: softwares are grouped by type (Mozilla Thunderbird, Mozilla Firefox...) and versions are grouped by type.
+The following image presents result of grouping Mozilla software: software are grouped by type (Mozilla Thunderbird, Mozilla Firefox...) and versions are grouped by type.

 .. figure:: images/resultatMozilla.png
    :alt: Result of grouping Mozilla softwares